Subsidy: Economic effects

 Subsidies create spillover effects in other economic sectors and industries.
 A subsidized product sold in the world market lowers the price of the good in other countries.
 Since subsidies result in lower revenues for producers of foreign countries, they are a source of tension between the United States, Europe and poorer developing countries.
 While subsidies may provide immediate benefits to an industry, in the long-run they may prove to have unethical, negative effects.
 Subsidies are intended to support public interest, however, they can violate ethical or legal principles if they lead to higher consumer prices or discriminate against some producers to benefit others.
 For example, domestic subsidies granted by individual US states may be unconstitutional if they discriminate against out-of-state producers, violating the Privileges and Immunities Clause or the Dormant Commerce Clause of the United States Constitution.
 Depending on their nature, subsidies are discouraged by international trade agreements such as the World Trade Organization (WTO).
 This trend, however, may change in the future, as needs of sustainable development and environmental protection could suggest different interpretations regarding energy and renewable energy subsidies.
 In its July 2019 report, "Going for Growth 2019: The time for reform is now", the OECD suggests that countries make better use of environmental taxation, phase out agricultural subsidies and environmentally harmful tax breaks.

+Cross subsidization results in effect in a redistribution between population groups.